What is the One Sample Wilcoxon Test?

-Step 3: Make a decision on whether to reject the null hypothesis.
-Use the table of critical values for the Wilcoxon test to get the Wcrit with predetermined alpha level and number of observations.
+Step 3: Decide on whether to reject the null hypothesis.
+Use the table of critical values for the Wilcoxon test to get the Wcrit with a predetermined alpha level and number of observations.

 If the Wcalc is smaller than the Wcrit, we fail to reject the null hypothesis and claim that there is no significant difference between the population median and the hypothesized median.
 To calculate the W statistic, sum all of the non-negative values in column 6.
-To assess the hypothesis, the W statistic is compared against the critical W value.
+The W statistic is compared against the critical W value to assess the hypothesis.

 Use JMP to Run a One Sample Wilcoxon Test

 Case study: We are interested in comparing the overall satisfaction of customer type 1 against a specified benchmark satisfaction (3.5) using a nonparametric (i.e. distribution-free) hypothesis test: one sample Wilcoxon test.

 Steps to run a one sample Wilcoxon test in JMP:

 - Click Analyze -> Distribution